rglonek/bookmarks/README.md

 ### Adding Bookmarks
 1. Select a bucket and category
 2. Click "+ Add Bookmark"
-3. Paste the URL (title and description will auto-populate)
+3. Paste the URL (title and description will auto-populate if signed in)
 4. Edit or add additional information:
    - Title (required)
    - Description